frmdstryr/magicattr/README.md

 A getattr and setattr that works on nested objects, lists, dictionaries, and any combination thereof without resorting to eval.

+It differs from getattr and setattr in that it retains the failure cause instead of always raising an AttributeError.

 ### Example